 Repeatability Of Fire Safety

 The vagaries of the weather endured by a building create the need for the inside of a building to be separated from the outside.
 Heat/cold, wind, water, sound and the list can go on.
 Varying levels of performance about the ability of a building envelope to effectively separate the ‘outside’ and the ‘inside’ have been accepted around the world.
-But with fire risks creeping into the equation, matters related to ‘repeatability of fire safety have become very important.
+But with fire risks creeping into the equation, matters related to ‘the repeatability of fire safety have become very important.
 Performance levels once linked with ‘comfort’, ‘energy efficiency’ have paled against ‘life safety, ‘property protection’ and even ‘brand value’.
 So how do we design and implement a building envelope that will not end up in a fire accident?
 Here are the key steps used to create a solution that can demonstrate repeat performance on fire safety.

 Steps for Fire-Safe Facades